highruned/node-std/readme.md

 1. ...more!

 ## Installation
-1. Run this command: `npm install std`.
-If you don't have NPM installed, you can get it *here* or download manually STD *here*.
+1. Run this command: `npm install node-std`.
+If you don't have NPM installed, you can get it [here](https://github.com/ericmuyser/node-std/zipball/master), navigate to the `node-std` directory and run `npm install .`.
 1. Done!

 ## Usage